intel/cluster-management-toolkit/README.md

 3. Wait a short while...
 4. `iktadm setup-control-plane [CNI] [POD_NETWORK_CIDR]`
 5. Wait quite a while...
-6. _OPTIONAL_: If you're planning to use the control plane as a worker node: `iktadm untaint-control-plane`
+6. _OPTIONAL_: If you are planning to use the control plane as a worker node: `iktadm untaint-control-plane`

 Step 1 will check for known potential issues that can cause setup to fail.

 When specifying `--control-plane HOSTNAME` the specified host will be used as control plane.
-If no control plane is specified _iktadm_ will check whether there's a controlplane defined in `~/.ikt/ansible/inventory.yaml`; if not it'll ask whether localhost should be used as control plane.
+If no control plane is specified _iktadm_ will check whether there is a controlplane defined in `~/.ikt/ansible/inventory.yaml`; if not it will ask whether localhost should be used as control plane.

 ## Add nodes